tanium/Azure-Sentinel/Solutions/Tanium/README.md

 - Resource Group (picker)
 - Workspace-location
 - Note: this is something like `westus` not `West US`... it must match where your api connection lives [see note below](#help-workspace-location))
-- Workspace (the name of your Sentinel workspace)
+- Workspace (the name of your Azure Sentinel workspace)
 - Playbook1-Forwarder API Token (the API token for your forwarder)
 - Playbook2-Forwarder API Token (the API token for your forwarder)
 - Playbook3-Forwarder API Token (the API token for your forwarder)